nihalshaikh-analyst/NYC-TLC-Data-Understanding-EDA-Statistical-Regression-ML-Models/README.md

 - Uli King, Senior Project Manager

-Your teammates at Automatidata have technical experience with data analysis and data science.
-However, you should always be sure to keep summaries and messages to these team members concise and to the point.
+My teammates at Automatidata have technical experience with data analysis and data science.
+I should always be sure to keep summaries and messages to these team members concise and to the point.

 ![TLC](https://github.com/nihalshaikh-analyst/NYC-Yellow-Taxi-Trip-Data-Analysis/blob/main/Taxi%20trip.png)